jm1021/leuck_reunion/food.md

 > Lunches will be an assortment of sandwich fixings, a variety of chips, pasta salad and watermelon.
 Be sure to fill your water bottle before we leave for the lake.

 ### Dinner (6-7pm)
 > Hawaiian Haystacks: creamy chicken over rice with your choice of toppings: cheese, pineapple, olives, green onions, peas, tomatoes, chow mein noodles and coconut.
-Dessert to be determined.
+> Dessert will be the ice cream contest.
+Mom and Dad will be our judges.

 ### FRIDAY - Head Chef Jared/Jeremiah
 ### Breakfast (8-9:30am)